 Student Athletes.
-Student athletes are required to have health insurance in order to participate in any intercollegiate sport.
-Please refer to the Athletic Department for additional information and the required insurance forms.
+Student athletes are required to have health insurance to participate in any intercollegiate sport.
+All student athletes will be charged for a supplemental insurance policy required by the Athletics Department.
+Any additional insurance required to meet regulations will be billed to the student account as determined by the Athletics Department.
+Please refer to the Athletics Department for additional information and the required insurance forms.